 If you live in a no-fault insurance state, you’re also legally required to purchase personal injury protection (PIP).
 This type of insurance covers the personal bodily injury damage— including medical expenses and loss of income —of both you and your passengers in the event of a covered accident, regardless of who was at fault.

-The exact cost you pay will depend on your state and the amount of coverage you purchase.
-However, liability insurance costs an average of $588 annually.
+The exact cost you pay for car insurance will depend on your state and the amount of coverage you purchase.
+However, liability insurance costs an average of $590 annually.
 Your monthly premium will increase if you raise your liability limits.
 However, higher levels of coverage are only slightly more expensive than the state minimum, and they can save significant amounts of money if you cause an accident.

 What happens if you get into an accident with a driver who lacks adequate coverage to pay the costs of a serious accident?
 Worse still, what if that person has no auto insurance whatsoever?
 That’s where uninsured and underinsured coverage comes in.